DeLuks2006/Purr-Fetch/README.md

 ### Known issues:
 - missing features (terminal detection) <-- idk how to do it, please be patient while I figure it out.
+- broken kernel release in the C version
+- missing formatting for uptime in C version

 ### How to contribute: